the-mhdi/Ethereum-Middle-Client/README.md

       Timestamp     int64
       }

-  middle nodes use this information in order to manage Extension Reputation.
+  middle nodes use this information in order to manage the Reputation System.
    #### ProofVerificationReceipt (no sure if this one is needed)